-Ray Rothrock has served on our board of directors since 1995.
-Mr. Rothrock has also served as one of our outside directors under Israel's Companies Law since 2000.
+Ray Rothrock has served on our Board of Directors since 1995.
+Mr. Rothrock has also served as one of our outside directors under the Israeli Companies Law since 2000.
 Mr. Rothrock is a Partner emeritus at Venrock, a venture capital firm, where he was a member since 1988 and a general partner since 1995.
 He retired from Venrock in 2013.
 Presently, Mr. Rothrock is the Chairman and Chief Executive Officer of RedSeal, Inc., a cybersecurity analytics company.
 Mr. Rothrock is also a director of a number of private companies.
+Mr. Rothrock is a member of the Massachusetts Institute of Technology Corporation, and a Trustee of the University of Texas and Texas A&M Investment Management Company.
 Mr. Rothrock received a B.S. in Engineering from Texas A&M University, an M.S. from the Massachusetts Institute of Technology and an M.B.A. from the Harvard Business School.